RSDRX.com

 Doctor Hooshmand was also a professor of neurology at the Medical College of Virginia for eight years, where he was the teacher of the year in 1971,1972, and 1973.

-He was the recipient of research awards from the American Congress of Neurology as well as the AMA.
+He was also the recipient of research awards from the American Congress of Neurology as well as the American Medical Association (AMA).

 His pioneering work in the diagnosis and management of electrical injuries, management of Neurosyphilis, applications of Clonazepam in intractable seizures, and application of ACTH in the treatment of chronic pain were some of his original contributions.

-He enjoyed writing about RSD-CRPS.
-He loved to educate people through his writings and through the many lectures he had given during his long career.
+He enjoyed writing about RSD-CRPS and he loved to educate people through his writings and through the many lectures he had given during his long career.

 He truly loved helping his patients.
-He always tried to give them a better quality of life from the pain they were suffering.
+He always tried to give them a better quality of life from the pain they were suffering from.
 He always treated his patients with the utmost respect.

 Most nights you would find Doctor Hooshmand working in his clinic until mid-night treating his patients.
 He would even see patients on an emergency at his clinic on Christmas Day.